Powerful Habits Of People With High Emotional Intelligence

 Rather than just formulating the response while the other is speaking they try to understand the other person, make a connection, and have a healthy conversation.

 Because emotional intelligence provides a better understanding of emotions, emotionally intelligent people know the importance of taking care of themselves.
 They know how and when to slow down and de-stress.

 If you use self-awareness to manage your emotions in a way that aligns with your values and beliefs, it helps you to battle adversity and overcomes barriers that stand in your way.
 If you are aware of your emotions and take action to regulate them, it is the key to happiness and great mental health.

 How to manage your emotions? (by psychologytoday )

-- You are a person with values and commitments who has emotions that are triggered on a regular and ongoing base.
+You are a person with values and commitments who has emotions that are triggered on a regular and ongoing basis.
 When we become fused to our emotions we are hijacked by them.
 If you can notice them without becoming they will not determine your behavior.

 Care About Other People

 They care about other people and what they are going through.
 Emotionally intelligent people are curious about people around them and this curiosity is a product of empathy.